-Entry into customer services management is possible without a degree or HND.
+Entry into customer service management is possible without a degree or HND.

-- organisational and planning skills to develop customer services policies;
+- organisational and planning skills to develop customer service policies

-- good personal presentation, especially when working with customers face to face;
+- good personal presentation, especially when face-to-face with customers

-- a commitment to improve your own customer service skills on an ongoing basis.
+- a commitment to improve your customer service skills on an ongoing basis.

-Competition amongst graduates is quite high and so previous experience of working with customers, such as in a shop, call centre, office or bar, may give you an advantage when applying for work or training schemes.
+Competition among graduates is high, so previous experience of working with customers, such as in a shop, call centre, office or bar may give you an advantage when applying for work or training schemes.

 Any other relevant experience of working with people, perhaps through membership of student clubs and societies, is also useful.

 Try to arrange a period of work shadowing with customer service managers in different settings to find out which type of organisation might suit you best.

 Find out more about the different kinds of work experience and internships that are available.

 Customer service managers work in most industries, in a range of private and public employment sectors.